Please note: This post contains affiliate links.

 TOP TIP: I prefer the extra large size ( 8*12 inches or 20*30 cm) since I can fully refresh using just one wipe.
 I’ve used these camping in Yellowstone and Utah loved them!

 With coral reefs around the world facing challenges from rising water temperatures as a result of global warming, I’ve sought out reef safe sunscreens to use when kayaking, paddle boarding, snorkeling and diving.

-Finding reliable eco friendly accesories to pack both toiletries and clothing expedites TSA airport screening and improves packing and unpacking efficiency.
+Finding reliable sustainable travel accessories to pack both toiletries and clothing expedites TSA airport screening and improves packing and unpacking efficiency.

-TIP: They come in a variety of designs and make great gifts/stocking stuffers.
-I recommended them to my in-laws for a Japan trip and they love them as well.
+TOP TIP: They come in a variety of designs and make great gifts/stocking stuffers.
+I recommended them to my in-laws for our trip to Takayama, Japan, and they love them as well.

-I’ve been using the same one for six years now!
+I’ve been using the same one for eight years!

-After accidentally leaving two Kindles in seat back pockets, I now bring my Flanabags Clear Pack Gallon, an eco friendly travel accessory, on every flight.
-It fits all of my carry-on essentials that I bring on the plane –( my neck pillow, eye mask, Kindle, Bose travel headphones, essential oil, No jet lag and compression socks).
+It fits all of my carry-on essentials that I bring on the plane – (my neck pillow, eye mask, Kindle, Bose noise cancelling earbuds, essential oil, No jet lag and compression socks).
 You can also use this for sporting events that require clear bags.
 The wrist strap makes it easy to carry.

 Eagle Creek Pack-It Original Packing Cubes